chmelva4/Android-Cook-Ackee/README.md

 - List of recipes
-- Form for adding a new recipe (accessed via plus button)
+- Form to add a new recipe (via the plus button)
-- Recipe detail with rating (accessed via click in the list)
+- Detail of a recipe with rating (on a list item click)

 ### Tasks for you

 - Write the app :)
 - Use as much standards as we do in our [Android Cookbook][5]
-- Using reactive programming and Clean Architecture(MVP, MVVM,...) is a big advantage
+- Use of a reactive programming and Clean Architecture(MVP, MVVM,...) is a big advantage
 - Application should be able to run on every device and every orientation
-- There are only few recipes on server, however you should take in mind that the application should deal with any number of recipes (paging should be implemented)!
+- There are only a few recipes on the server, however you should take into consideration that the application should be able to deal with any number of recipes (some sort of paging should be implemented)!
-- Application should cache its data so when ran offline, we can still read our recipes.
+- Application should cache its data so we can cook our delicous recipes even when offline.
-- Use 3rd party libraries, technologies and frameworks as you like.
-Have a good reason to use any of them, though.
-If you will use Kotlin, we will love you.
+- Use 3rd party libraries, technologies and frameworks as you wish.
+But have a good reason to use any of them, though.
+- Life is Great and Everything Will Be Ok, Kotlin is Here!
+Since Kotlin is now an officially supported Android app development languange and we love it as much as our delicious recipes, we want you to write this app in Kotlin.
 - If you want to add anything extra, just go for it!
 - Send it to us as link to dropbox / GDrive / etc..